loco-3d/quadruped-walkgen/README.md

 To run the exemple in pyhton, from the directory exemple : python3 exemple_simple.py

-To run the benchmark in cpp, from the build directory : make -s benchmarks-cpp-quadruped
+To run the benchmark in cpp, from the build directory in release mode: make -s benchmarks-cpp-quadruped INPUT="1000 5" INPUT="nb of trials , maximum iteration for ddp solver"

+To run the benchmark in python, from benchmark folder : python3 quadruped.py

+The results obtained are summarized in the results.pdf